shapeintheglass/gnosia-customizer/README.md

 ![Screenshot](readme_spritefiles.png)

 Make sure to resize the image to have a height of around 800-900 pixels, or else the character may not appear correctly on the screen!
+For best results, I'd recommend starting with one of the [original character's sprites](https://gnosia.fandom.com/wiki/Setsu/Gallery) and updating your new sprite to roughly match the same dimensions/position of the head.

 ![Screenshot](readme_smallakane.jpg)